LibrePCB Developers Documentation

 Warning in Unstable Versions

-Because (at least) the master branch is always unstable, it's very dangerous for end users to work productively with this version (it could break projects etc.!).
+Because (at least) the master branch is unstable while working on the next major release, it's very dangerous for end users to work productively with this version (it could break projects etc.!).
 So we should warn users in that situation.

 This is done by displaying warnings in the application's GUI.
 Their visibility is controlled by the preprocessor define FILE_FORMAT_STABLE.
-It's set to 0 (warning visible) on all branches, except on release branches where it's set to 1 (warning disabled).
-As release branches always have a stable file format, it should be safe to use any state of a release branch (even if not officially released).
+It's set to 0 (warning visible) while working on the next major release, otherwise to 1 (warning disabled).

 Translations